-The Citizens Land Bank (CLB), also referred to as the for-profit Citizens Land Cooperative (CLC) and Community Investment Corporation (CIC), has been designed to serve as a for-profit land planner and private-sector developer geared to rational innovation and change at the community level.
+The Citizens Land Bank (CLB), also referred to as the for-profit Citizens Land Cooperative (CLC), Citizens Land Development Corporation (CLDC) and Community Investment Corporation (CIC), has been designed to serve as a for-profit land planner and private-sector developer geared to sustainable development and growth at the community level.
 The CLB would plan land use and develop the land within designated urban and rural enterprise zones for industrial, commercial, agricultural, residential and public purposes.
 It would sell and lease the land and structures for public and private uses and impose charges for improvement and maintenance.
 To avoid restraints on competition, the CLB would normally not own other businesses that choose to locate on CLB-developed land.

 The CLB would function just as the Rouse Corporation did in building the planned community of Columbia, Maryland or as the Reston Corporation did in building Reston, Virginia—but with a difference.
 It would turn community residents into its principal shareholders.